-FallsAlerts is an AgeTech company that produces sensors for the home.
-The information, from FallsAlerts sensors, are collected by a home-installed hub and the information is transmitted to the cloud.
-In the cloud, algorithms determine the probability that a fall has happened in the home.
+FallsAlerts is an AgeTech company that produces home sensors.
+FallsAlerts sensor data are collected by a home-installed hub and the information is transmitted to the cloud.
+Using cloud computing, algorithms determine the probability that a fall has happened in the home.
 If the algorithm assesses the data as a high likelihood that a fall has occurred, the software sends an urgent message to a person's phone.
 It could be the phone of the older adult themselves, an informal caregiver (family member, friend, neighbour), or a formal caregiver (home care nurse, doctor's office).